Prosecutors Fear Top Criminal Defense Lawyers.

 The Best Criminal Defense Lawyers

-The best criminal defense lawyers think in terms of attacking a case, knowing that they must focus on what the other side is trying to prove.
-Through an understanding of the opposition’s strategy, a defense lawyer can pick apart a prosecutor’s case, piece-by-piece, and ultimately destroy it.
+Great criminal defense lawyers think in terms of attacking a case, knowing that they must focus on what the other side is trying to prove.
+By understanding the opposition’s strategy, a defense lawyer can pick apart a prosecutor’s case piece-by-piece and ultimately destroy it.
 Criminal defense attorneys understand that the prosecution must prove a charge “beyond a reasonable doubt.”
-Prosecutors seek to water-down the “beyond a reasonable doubt” standard, and it is the defense lawyer’s job to help a jury understand the magnitude of this purposefully steep burden.
+Prosecutors seek to water down the “beyond a reasonable doubt” standard, and it is the defense lawyer’s job to help a jury understand the magnitude of this purposefully steep burden.

 Successful criminal defense lawyers handle cases with tools never used by civil lawyers and rarely understood by even some experienced criminal defense attorneys.
 Also, many criminal defense attorneys in Michigan have not mastered the art of criminal defense trial work.